digital-skills-for-researchers/r-short-lesson/_episodes/01-starting-with-data.md

 ~~~
-# All rows from column 16
+# All rows of column 16
 dat[, 16]
 ~~~
 {: .r}